 Please try again later.

-Around half of all online purchases are preceded by a search, so landing pages can be vital to the success of your e-commerce plans.
+Around half of all purchases online are preceded by a search, so making the most of your landing pages is clearly important.
+Here's a selection of Michael's tips...

 Microsoft is set to release a beta version of its web analytics tool this summer, and sneak previews of the Google Analytics competitor have already leaked onto the internet.

 Are you catering for the thousands of people in the UK whose first language isn't English?
 If not, you might be missing a trick.

 Here, we speak to E.ON UK new media manager Paul Squires about its multi-lingual content strategy and the potential boost it can give to customer service and sales.

 Rumour has it that the next version of the popular screen reader Jaws may be able to handle Ajax interfaces.